ham2k/adif4/README.md

 > A sequence of IntlCharacter, encoded according to the encoding specified in the ENCODING header, or US-ASCII if no such header is present.
 >
-> If the encoding requires multiple bytes to represent a character, and the data contains such a multi-byte sequence, then it must perform the following transformations in this order: On export, any occurrence of the US-ASCII character "&" must be replaced with "&amp;" and then any occurrence of the character "<" must be replaced with "&lt;".
-On import, any occurrence of the character sequence "&lt;" must be replaced with "<" and any occurence of the character sequence "&amp;" must be replaced with "&".
-These transformed sequences would be counted as part of the data length, so "á<é" would be transformed to "á&lt;é" and have a field length of 6 characters.
-But "a<e" would not have any transformations applied and have a field length of 3 characters.
+> If the encoding requires multiple bytes to represent a character, and the data contains such a multi-byte sequence, then it must perform the following transformations in this order: On export, any occurrence of the US-ASCII character `"&"` must be replaced with `"&amp;"` and then any occurrence of the character `"<"` must be replaced with `"&lt;"`.
+On import, any occurrence of the character sequence `"&lt;"` must be replaced with `"<"` and any occurence of the character sequence `"&amp;"` must be replaced with `"&"`.
+These transformed sequences would be counted as part of the data length, so `"á<é"` would be transformed to `"á&lt;é"` and have a field length of 6 characters.
+But `"a<e"` would not have any transformations applied and have a field length of 3 characters.

 ### Clarify field data length